Case Studies

 Their renovation was driven by Passive House principles, and the home’s Passive House certification marked the worldwide millionth square meter of certified projects.
 This 1,569 ft2home used only 4,396 kWh/year without using PV to offset electricity use.
 The couple hosts several public tours throughout the year and a forthcoming book describes their journey.

-Midori Haus
+Midori Haus Exterior

 Home Tours, Blog and Book Information